 The eligible entity should have a reasonable, documented basis for allocating the program costs between CSBG and the other funding source(s) based on the relative benefit each funding source receives.
-This can be done, for example, by demonstrating that either: (1) the proportion of program clients who are CSBG-eligible is equal to or greater than the proportion of program costs paid with CSBG funds (for example:e.g., if seventyy (70%) percent (70%) of program costs are paid from CSBG funds and thirty (30%)-percent (30%) are paid from another source, at least seventy (70%)-percent (70%) of the clients served must meet CSBG eligibility requirements); or (2) the proportion of the program staff's time that is devoted to serving CSBG-eligible clients is equal to or greater than the proportion of program costs are paid from CSBG funds (for example:e.g., if seventy (70%) percent of program costs are paid from CSBG funds is equal to or greater than the proportion of program costs paid with CSBG funds (for example:e.g., if seventy (70%) percent of program costs are paid from CSBG funds (for example:e.g., if seventy (70%) percent of program costs are paid from CSBG funds (for example:e.g., if seventy (70%) percent of program costs are paid from CSBG funds and thirty percent (30%) are paid from another source, at least seventy (70%)-percent (70%) of the staff's timemust be allocated to serving CSBG-eligible clients).
+This can be done, for example, by demonstrating that either: (1) the proportion of program clients who are CSBG-eligible is equal to or greater than the proportion of program costs paid with CSBG funds (for example:e.g., if seventy (70%) percent (70%) of program costs are paid from CSBG funds and thirty (30%)-percent (30%) are paid from another source, at least seventy (70%)-percent (70%) of the clients served must meet CSBG eligibility requirements); or (2) the proportion of the program staff's time that is devoted to serving CSBG-eligible clients is equal to or greater than the proportion of program costs paid with CSBG funds (for example:e.g., if seventy (70%) percent of program costs are paid from CSBG funds and thirty percent (30%) are paid from another source, at least seventy (70%)-percent (70%) of the staff's timemust be allocated to serving CSBG-eligible clients).